RajK853/RL_OpenAI_Gym/README.md

 ```shell
 python train.py sac_experiment.yaml
 ```
-The above command will train the agent on the `LunarLander-v2` environments using `DDQN` algorithm with `Greedy Epsilon` policy.
+The above command will train the agent on the `CartPole-v1` environments using the `SARSA` algorithm with `Greedy Epsilon` policy.

 ***
 ## Testing  the agent